przadka/faf/README.md

 # Fire And Forget (FAF)

-FAF is a command-line tool designed to streamline your GTD (Getting Things Done) workflow.
-By capturing and processing any text input using a large language model, FAF structures your data and saves it as a JSON object.
-These JSON files can be uploaded to Dropbox or another system of your choice and then processed further with [Zapier](https://zapier.com)) or other automation tools.
+FAF is a versatile command-line tool tailored for productivity enthusiasts, developers, and anyone engaged in a Getting Things Done (GTD) approach.
+Designed to streamline your GTD workflow, FAF captures and processes any text input using a large language model, structuring your data and saving it as JSON objects.
+These JSON files can be uploaded to Dropbox or another system of your choice and then processed further with [Zapier](https://zapier.com) or other automation tools.

 FAF enables you to take quick notes, schedule follow-ups, and more, saving some time in your day.
 This is accomplished without direct interaction with your email service or other APIs; it simply organizes actions into JSON files ready to be processed further.